 In short, we’ll show you how to be more productive at home, at work, and even while having fun.

-What is Productivity and Why Does it Matter?
+What’s Productivity and Why Does It Matter?

 So, what is productivity?
 What is productivity is less important than how to be more productive.
 Being productive means you are getting things done.
 As humans, we all have a list of things we have to do every day to maximize our happiness.
 They are as simple as waking up and drinking a glass of water.
 Some of the things on that list are a little more complicated like nailing an interview for your dream job or buying a house.
 Basically, if we are more productive, we are maximizing our chances for happiness, wellbeing, and positive outcomes.